Women would sign up for the military draft under defense bill in Congress - NewsBreak

 Shaheen also pushed to include $15 million towards the continuation of a PFAS health impact report she first started in the fiscal 2018 NDAA.

-The post Women would sign up for the military draft under defense bill in Congress appeared first on Nevada Current .
+The post Women would sign up for the military draft under defense bill in Congress appeared first on Georgia Recorder .

 Comments / 0